zomux/nlper/_posts/2019-10-13-book-review-zero-to-one.md

 ### No time-wasting book review

-Key Message: To successfully run a startup, the founders have to consider seven factors: 1) significant tech breakthrough 2) timing 3) monopoly in small markets 4) management team
+Key Message: To successfully run a startup, the founders have to consider seven factors: 1) significant tech breakthrough 2) timing 3) monopoly in small markets 4) right management team 5) effective distribution of products 6) durability of continuous monopoly 7) uniqueness

+### Main Points

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTUxNjEyMjEzNl19
+eyJoaXN0b3J5IjpbLTYwNzk4Njc0OF19
 -->